envoyproxy/data-plane-api/docs/root/start/simple_example.rst

 -----------

 This Quick Start runs the example quickly using files in the Envoy repo.
-The sections below explain the configuation file and execution steps in detail.
+The sections below explain the configuration file and execution steps in detail.

 Copy both :repo:`configs/Dockerfile` and :repo:`configs/google_com_proxy.v2.yaml` to the same directory on your local